-Because our sisters' methods are not exactly the same as ours, do not let us rush wildly into print and proclaim on the housetops how wrong they are.
-For all we know, their methods may be very much better than ours...We are all fighting for the same great cause; let us each fight as well as we can, with brain and heart and mind.
-Public dissensions between women do more harm than any hard fighting.
-[2; p.
+Because our sisters' methods are not exactly the same as ours, do not let us rush wildly into print and proclaim on the housetops how wrong they are .For all we know, their methods may be very much better than ours...We are all fighting for the same great cause; let us each fight as well as we can, with brain and heart and mind.
+Public dissensions between women do more harm than any hard fighting [2; p.
 221].

 She was herself uneasy about the methods the WSPU used.
 Indeed, at that by-election meeting in 1907, she had been on the receiving end of the direct actions the WSPU employed, when speakers were repeatedly interrupted by its representatives.
 Gawthorpe would later apologise to Mary for the interruptions.
 Two years later Mary wrote to a friend that she would not condemn publicly other campaigners for the vote '...even if death comes.
 Surely the only proper official course is to grant the suffrage' [2; p.96].
-Mary joined the WSPU and contributed funds, but she did not approve of the autocratic way in which it was run by Emmeline Pankhurst or with its militant policies.
-She never re-joined the NUWSS.